knative/docs/docs/developer/eventing/sources/apiserversource/getting-started.md

 ## Verify the ApiServerSource object

-1. Make the Kubernetes API server create events by launching a test pod in your namespace by running the command:
+1. Make the Kubernetes API server create events by launching a test Pod in your namespace by running the command:

     ```bash
     kubectl run busybox --image=busybox --namespace=<namespace> --restart=Never -- ls
     ```
     Where `<namespace>` is the name of the namespace that you created in step 1 earlier.

-1. Delete the test pod by running the command:
+1. Delete the test Pod by running the command:

     ```bash
     kubectl --namespace=<namespace> delete pod busybox